 Impact Bio-19: Grazing Pressure.
 The proposed building envelopes for most parcels are large enough to include livestock rearing areas and livestock may graze on lands outside the building envelopes.
-Cumulative livestock Livestock densities over the project area postoccupancy may significantly exceed pre-project grazing densities and the carrying capacity of the environment, and could result in potentially significant impacts to soil stability, riparian habitats, and other receptors of sedimentation, native grasslands, special-status plants, seasonal wetlands in grasslands, as well as the ability of these grazing lands to support native wildlife populations. would likely be somewhat reduced compared to existing conditions.
-However, the proposed ACEs and PACEs are intended to maintain the agricultural productivity, including grazing uses, of the site post-occupancy.
-Uncontrolled grazing has been known to result in impacts to soil stability, riparian habitats, and other receptors of sedimentation, native grasslands, special-status plants, seasonal wetlands in grasslands, as well as the ability of these grazing lands to support native wildlife populations.
+Cumulative livestock densities over the project area post-occupancy may significantly exceed pre-project grazing densities and the carrying capacity of the environment, and could result in potentially significant impacts to soil stability, riparian habitats, and other receptors of sedimentation, native grasslands, special-status plants, seasonal wetlands in grasslands, as well as the ability of these grazing lands to support native wildlife populations.
 The project includes a uniform agricultural management service, which will have control over all agricultural activities within the development.
 This component of the project will avoid the potential for overgrazing.
-The Because the proposed project would not increase the intensity of grazing within the project area, the MOU Project's potential impacts due to grazing pressure are considered to be less than significant (Class III).
+The MOU Project's potential impacts due to grazing pressure are considered to be less than significant (Class III).

 Impact Bio-20: PACE Areas.
-The MOU Project identifies portions of the lots outside the development envelopes as proposed private agricultural conservation easements (PACEs).
+The MOU Project identifies portions of the lots outside the Section 3.4 development envelopes as proposed private agricultural conservation easements (PACEs).
 Currently, some of these areas are grasslands that provide valuable foraging and nesting/denning habitat for a wide variety of special-status and non-regulated plant and animal species.
 Under the PACE designation, these areas on lots north of Highway 101 could be converted to row-crop agriculture (e.g., vineyards, orchards, grain fields, etc.), which could result in loss of local and regional habitat values by reducing or eliminating large areas of wildlife habitat, and interference with wildlife movements.
 The project design, however, also identifies areas of open space conservation easement on the north of Highway 101 to provide a degree of connection between the Tomate Canada drainage, adjacent grassland and coastal scrub areas and the larger grassland and other habitat areas to the north.
 South of Highway 101, the design specifies that the agricultural areas will be limited to private pasture land, where grazing will be allowed to continue in a manner similar to the existing conditions.
 In addition, the project design identifies riparian protection corridors within the agricultural conservation easement to ensure that the highest quality habitat areas on the property are protected.
 In conjunction with the Open Space Management Plan, the identification and retention of these areas for habitat management will minimize the potential effects of converting some areas of disturbed grassland to agricultural uses.
 The MOU Project's potential impacts to wildlife and wildlife movements caused by conversion of portions of the PACEs to row-crop agriculture north of Highway 101 is considered adverse but less than significant (Class III).